Ford Granada (Europe): Mark II (1977–1985)

 The Granada was a strong seller in the UK, peaking in 1979 as the seventh best selling car with more than 50,000 sales, and also appearing in the top 10 for sales figures in 1978 and 1982.
 It remained the best selling car in this sector in Britain throughout its whole production run, despite competition from the likes of the Leyland Princess, Rover SD1 and Vauxhall Carlton.

 Due to import restrictions, Ford was only selling the Fiesta in Spain (as it was manufactured there) in the 1970s.
 In 1979, Ford received authorization to sell the Granada and Taunus as well, but competing manufacturers accused Ford of selling below cost to lower tariffs.
 Import authorization for the Granada (as well as the Taunus) was briefly suspended but eventually reinstated with the proviso that Ford raise the sales price by fifteen percent.

-Ford Australia used the Granada MkII as the template for the 1979-84 Ford Falcon XD/XE-series, using an enlarged version of the Granada's bodyshell, although the two cars share almost no engineering commonality despite looking almost identical to the casual observer.
+Ford Australia's 1979–1982 XD series Falcon bears a strong visual resemblance to the Granada Mark II, however the only parts common to both cars are the headlamps; the Falcon being a larger car with a significantly longer wheelbase and US-derived engines and chassis architecture.
+In the mid-1970s, Ford Australia President Brian Inglis had taken particular interest in the development of the forthcoming Granada, and in 1976 arranged for a key member of Ford of Europe's design team, Trevor Creed, to produce a Falcon clay that reflected its design.
+However, by the time it reached production, the Falcon also incorporated design elements from the 1979 Ford Mustang, including a lower belt line with larger windows and a more steeply-sloped bonnet, and featured lightweight plastic bumpers.
+The 1981 facelift of the Granada introduced a further visual similarity, with the restyled taillamps of the saloon being of similar design to those of the XD Falcon.

 Facelift

-The range had a facelift in September 1981 (often unofficially known as the Mk2b or Mk2 Series 2, and is sometimes referred to as Mk3 outside of the UK as the Scorpio only received the Granada name plate in the UK.) with larger wrap-around bumpers, a three-bar body coloured grille (Or 2 bar with Chrome Border on Ghia & Ghia X), revised dashboard, restyled taillights, and redesigned seats which improved driver and passenger comfort.
+The range had a facelift in September 1981 with larger wrap-around bumpers, a three-bar body coloured grille, revised dashboard, restyled taillights, and redesigned seats which improved driver and passenger comfort.
 The two-door saloon was discontinued.
 There were also a number of detail improvements under the shell; the gearbox, clutch, and brakes were revised, the semi-trailing arm rear suspension geometry was altered, and variable rate rear springs became standard across the range.
-In Continental Europe the 1.7-liter V4 engine at the bottom of the lineup was replaced by the more modern, but still overworked, 1.6-liter Pinto engine.
-The British lineup began with the 2-liter four.
-The interior remained largely the same, apart from detail changes such as new trim materials and steering wheels - the dashboard layout was altered with the heater controls now oriented vertically next to the instrument cluster to make space for the optional trip computer, and higher models in the range now featured the electronic check-light system first seen on the Escort MkIII housed within an aircraft style overhead console above the rear view mirror.
+In Continental Europe the 1.7-litre V4 engine at the bottom of the lineup was replaced by the more modern, but still overworked, 1.6-litre Pinto engine.
+The British lineup still began with the 2-litre four.
+The interior remained largely the same, apart from detail changes such as new trim materials and steering wheels - the dashboard layout was altered with the heater controls now oriented vertically next to the instrument cluster to make space for the optional trip computer, and higher models in the range now featured the electronic check-light system first seen on the Escort Mk III housed within an aircraft style overhead console above the rear view mirror.